The Ultimate Ignition Coils Buying Guide

 - Isolators made from high-voltage thermoplastics avoid premature coil failure.

 - In order to increase the reliability and to improve the resistance to internal shorts and Dielectric breakups, our ignition bobbins use 100 % pure copper windings

-- Our premium ignition coils consists of a special mixed formula for optimal efficiency and longest life.
+- Our premium ignition coils consist of a special mixed formula for optimal efficiency and the longest life.

 - A complete E-Lam silicon steel core and a sturdy high tension brass terminal guard against corrosion.
-Our ignition coils are optimised for optimum voltage.
+Our ignition coils are optimized for optimum voltage.

 - Main and secondary windings have enamel magnetic wire with the best aftermarket temperature rating

 - Our ignition coils are built to a high degree of consistency as a manufacturer with engineering and design skills